jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 ## Manual Refresh

-- Use the **"Refresh All Playlists"** button in the Settings tab to trigger both tasks immediately
+- Use the **"Refresh All Playlists"** button in the Settings tab to trigger a refresh of all playlists
 - Use the **"Refresh"** button next to each playlist in the Manage Playlists tab to refresh individual playlists

-- Individual tasks can also be triggered separately from the Jellyfin admin dashboard
+!!! note "Refresh Time"
+    A full refresh of all playlists can take some time depending on how many media items and playlists you have.
+Large libraries with many playlists may take several minutes or even hours to complete, depending on the hardware.
+Individual playlist refreshes are typically faster.

 ## Performance Considerations